Buying A Home For The First Time: Do’s And Don’ts

 - You can also ask for a credit limit increase or open a new card and maintain a low balance, which will improve your spending ration and bump up your score.

-If you’re not sure how strong your credit is, you can check your score for free by creating an account on Rocket HQ℠.
+If you’re not sure how strong your credit is, you can check your score for free by creating an account on Rocket Homes℠.
 If you want to learn more about FICO® Score requirements and raising your score, you can also check out our tips for getting your credit score mortgage-ready.

 Get Preapproved For A Home Loan